-This article will discuss 5 of the most common reasons that your pup could be shaking while sleeping, in no particular order.
+This article will discuss five of the most common reasons that your pup could be shaking while sleeping, in no particular order.
 Some reasons are perfectly normal, while others may be a reason to keep a closer eye on your dog for the time being.
 Either way, information is power, and once equipped, you can make the decision that will keep your puppy safe and happy.

-4 Reasons Your Puppy Shakes While Sleeping
+The 3 Possible Reasons Why Your Puppy Shakes While Sleeping

 Before you assume the worst, take a close look at your dog.
 When a puppy is dreaming, there could be shaking, twitching, and trembling going on in relation to that dream.
 Perhaps there are visions of rabbits in green fields, and it’s only natural your puppy would delight in a chase.